 Helps you develop a new set of skills

 As with anything in life, it takes time to learn new and valuable skills. patience is important in this fact because it takes time to be proficient with these new skills.
-Whether that’s learning to weld or learn software for 3D printing or coding software to make it work better.
-It takes time to learn all the skills and it takes patience to develop the skills to become proficient at a top-level.
+Whether that’s learning to weld or learning software for 3D printing or coding software to make it work better.
+It takes time to learn all the skills and it takes patience to develop the skills to become proficient at a top level.